shariq1989/cookbook/content/recipe/Mississippi_Roast.md

 * 2 tbsp Mayonnaise
 * 2 tsp Apple Cider Vinegar
 * ½ tsp Fresh Dill, finely chopped
-* ¼ tsp Sweet Paprika
+* ¼ tsp Paprika

 #### DIRECTIONS

 1. In a small bowl, mix the flour, salt, and pepper.
-Rub the roast with the seasoning, massaging it in.
+Rub the roast with the seasoning.
 2. Add oil to an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode until it begins to smoke.
-Add the roast and brown the meat on all sides, 4-5 minutes per side, creating a crust.
+Then, add the roast and brown the meat on all sides, 4-5 minutes per side, creating a crust.
 3. Add the butter and pepperoncini and place the lid on the pot- do not seal.
 Let it simmer for 5 minutes.
-4. Prepare the ranch dressing.
+4. Meanwhile, prepare the ranch dressing.
 Combine the mayonnaise, vinegar, dill, and paprika in a small bowl and whisk to emulsify.
-5. Remove the cover and add the dressing, carrots, and onions.
-Secure the lid, and set the Instant Pot to manual high pressure.
+5. Remove the lid and add the ranch dressing, carrots, and onions.
+6. Secure the lid, and set the Instant Pot to manual high pressure.
 Allow the meat to cook for 70 minutes with a quick release.
 This cooking time is for high elevation.
-You can reduce the cooking time for lower elevation.
+You can reduce the cooking time for lower elevation, though it needs to cook long enough to shred easily.
 Let it rest, about 5 minutes.
-6. Remove the roast and shred it, then mix it with some of the liquid from inside the Instant Pot.
+7. Remove the roast and shred it, then mix it with some of the liquid from inside the Instant Pot.
-7. Garnish with parsley and it as a roast or throw it on a hoagie with provolone cheese and a side of au jus.
+7. Garnish the meat with parsley and serve it as a roast, or throw it on a hoagie with provolone cheese and a side of au jus.

 ### ABOUT THE MEAL

-It's midweek and you need a quick and easy meal, reach for this Mississippi Roast; you won't be disappointed.
+It's midweek, and you need a quick and easy meal.
+Reach for this Mississippi Roast; you won't be disappointed.
 It has both sweet and savory notes the whole family will enjoy.

 #### Where does Mississippi roast originate?

-I love Mississippi roast because the original recipe began with a woman in  Mississip making food in her home.
+I love a solid roast, but even more so because the original recipe began with a woman making food in her home.
 Hey, that sounds familiar.
 Back then, it didn't have the name Mississippi roast, but as it took the internet by storm, the name followed.

-#### What main ingredients are needed for this meal?
+#### What main ingredients do you need for this meal?

 * Chuck Roast: Chuck roast is often the main ingredient of a Mississippi.
 I like chuck roast for this dish because it is inexpensive and holds up well in the cooking process.
-It can also feed a lot of people.
+It takes a while to cook to make it easy enough to pull, but it will also feed a crowd.

-* Ranch Dressing: Ranch is critical for a good Mississippi roast: I love the blend of the mayo, dill, and vinegar; this ranch is a solid combination of both fat and acid, and the addition of the sweet paprika lends a savory note that sends it over the top.
+* Ranch Dressing: Ranch is critical to a good Mississippi roast.
+I love the mayo, dill, and vinegar together; this ranch is a solid combination of both fat and acid, and the addition of the paprika lends a savory note.

 * Pepperoncini: I suggest adding 10-14 peppers to the dish, but if my family gave me the go-ahead, I would add even more.
-I love the pepperoncini's, especially after marinating in the liquid released from the meat and ranch dressing.
+I love the pepperoncini's, especially after they've marinated in the liquid from the meat and ranch dressing.

 #### What equipment do I need to make this recipe?